-Trackbacks is a great way to share insights and continue conversations with readers, but it’s often abused by spammers who use automated scripts to send spam links pointing to illegal activities, such as sale of drugs, adult websites or running scams.
+Trackbacks are a great way to share insights and continue conversations with readers, but it’s often abused by spammers who use automated scripts to send spam links pointing to illegal activities, such as the sale of drugs, adult websites or running scams.
 WordPress trackback spam is an ongoing issue, but you can get quick tips to remove it.

 It’s easy to turn trackbacks off, but we suggest you separate trackbacks from spam by using some highly-effective plugins.
 This guide also includes a MySQL query to remove spam on the older posts.
 The first part gives a brief introduction to WordPress trackbacks.